Become a Chartered Accountant Without a Degree in Accounting 2024

 • Original copies of the bank teller used for paying the application fee.

-If you did everything right, your application would be approved and a student registration number given to you.
+If you do everything right, your application will be approved, and a student registration number will be given to you.
 This is the number you would use to log into your dashboard on the ICAN website to see, review/update your details.

-On your dashboard, you would see your registration certificate.
+On your dashboard, you will see your registration certificate.
 You can print that.

 However, if for some reason you don’t get contacted with your registration details, endeavor to keep checking on their website or call the customer care service to ask about the status of your application.